What Should You Know Before Getting an Alaskan Malamute Puppy?

 This is another genetic condition that occurs in Alaskan Malamutes.
 Though rare, this alarming neurological disorder will interfere with the functioning of your dog’s nerves.

-Polyneuropathy is characterised by a change in gait, weakness in the legs, tremors, and lack of coordination amongst other things.
-The diagnosis of polyneuropathy is difficult, due to the vagueness of symptoms which could be attributed to other symptoms.
+Polyneuropathy is characterized by a change in gait, weakness in the legs, tremors, and lack of coordination, amongst other things.
+Diagnosing polyneuropathy is difficult due to the vagueness of symptoms, which could be attributed to other symptoms.

 Hypothyroidism

 The medical expenses for this breed can get high due to their active nature.
-An article on pet insurance by Sound Dollar highlights that illnesses and injuries are the top reasons why people want to get insurance for their dogs.
+Sound Dollar’s article on pet insurance highlights that illnesses and injuries are the top reasons people want to get insurance for their dogs.

-Through pet insurance, you can get treatments for your playful puppy’s injuries or illnesses without worrying about the high medical costs.
-Some plans even offer coverage for genetic conditions like hip dysplasia, making it beneficial for Alaskan Malamute owners in particular.
+Pet insurance lets you get treatments for your playful puppy’s injuries or illnesses without worrying about the high medical costs.
+Some plans even offer coverage for genetic conditions like hip dysplasia, making it particularly beneficial for Alaskan Malamute owners.

-Keep in mind that buying a purebred puppy is not the only way to get a Malamute – hundreds of Malamutes end up in rescue shelters every year.
-Not only does rescuing reduce the initial cost of getting a Malamute, it also provides a home to a dog who needs it most.
+Remember that buying a purebred puppy is not the only way to get a Malamute – hundreds of Malamutes end up in rescue shelters yearly.
+Rescuing reduces the initial cost of getting a Malamute and provides a home to a dog who needs it most.

 When it comes to their medical expenses, GOBankingRates states that their estimated medical bills can reach around $7,700 over an average lifespan of twelve to fifteen years.

-Alaskan Malamutes are an amazing breed to own but they are also one of the most costly.
-We ask that you only consider adopting a Malamute if you have the funds needed to give them happy and healthy life.
+Alaskan Malamutes are a fantastic breed to own but also one of the most costly.
+We ask that you only consider adopting a Malamute if you have the funds to give them a happy and healthy life.

 Photo of author